Improved Smoothed Analysis of Multiobjective Optimization: Introduction

 \subsubsection{Path Trading}

 Berger et al.~\cite{BergerRZ11} study a model for routing in networks.
-In their model there is a graph~$G=(V,E)$ whose vertex set~$V$ is partitioned into mutually disjoint sets~$V_1,\ldots,V_k$.
-We can think of~$G$ as the Internet graph whose vertices are owned and controlled by~$k$ different autonomous systems (ASes).
-We denote by~$E_i\subseteq E$ the set of edges inside~$V_i$.
-The graph~$G$ is undirected, and each edge~$e\in E$ has a length $\ell_e\in\RR_{\ge0}$.
-The traffic is modeled by a set of requests, where each request is characterized by its source node~$s\in V$ and its target node~$t\in V$.
-We consider the case that a single request has to be routed from a source~$s\in V_1$ to a target~$t\in V_k$.
-The Border Gateway Protocol (BGP) determines for this request the order in which it has to be routed through the ASes.
-We assume without loss of generality that the request has to be routed through~$V_1,V_2,\ldots,V_k$ in this order, and we say that a path~$P$ is valid if it connects~$s$ to~$t$ and visits the ASes in the order specified by the BGP protocol.
-This means that the first AS has to choose a path~$P_1$ inside~$V_1$ from~$s$ to some node in~$V_1$ that is connected to some node~$v_2\in V_2$.
-Then the second AS has to choose a path~$P_2$ inside~$V_2$ from~$v_2$ to some node in~$V_2$ that is connected to some node~$v_3\in V_3$ and so on.
-For simplicity, the costs of routing a packet between two ASes are assumed to be zero, whereas AS~$i$ incurs costs of~$\sum_{e\in P_i}\ell_e$ for routing the packet inside~$V_i$ along path~$P_i$.
-In the common hot-potato routing, every AS is only interested in minimizing its own costs.
-To model this, there are~$k$ objective functions that map each valid path~$P$ to a cost vector~$(C_1(P),\ldots,C_k(P))$, where
+In their model there is a graph $G = (V, E)$ whose vertex set~$V$ is partitioned into mutually disjoint sets $V_1, \ldots, V_k$.
+We can think of~$G$ as the Internet graph whose vertices are owned and controlled by~$k$ different autonomous systems (ASs).
+We denote by $E_i \subseteq E$ the set of edges inside~$V_i$.
+The graph~$G$ is undirected, and each edge $e \in E$ has a length $\ell_e \in \RR_{\geq 0}$.
+The traffic is modeled by a set of requests, where each request is characterized by its source node $s \in V$ and its target node $t \in V$.
+The Border Gateway Protocol (BGP) determines for each request $(s, t)$ the order in which it has to be routed through the ASs.
+We say that a path~$P$ from~$s$ to~$t$ is valid if it connects~$s$ to~$t$ and visits the ASs in the order specified by the BGP protocol.
+This means that the first AS has to choose a path~$P_1$ inside~$V_1$ from~$s$ to some node in~$V_1$ that is connected to some node $v_2 \in V_2$.
+Then the second AS has to choose a path~$P_2$ inside~$V_2$ from~$v_2$ to some node in~$V_2$ that is connected to some node $v_3 \in V_3$ and so on.
+For simplicity, the costs of routing a packet between two ASs are assumed to be~$0$, whereas AS~$i$ incurs costs of $\sum_{e \in P_i} \ell_e$ for routing the packet inside~$V_i$ along path~$P_i$.
+In the common \emph{hot-potato routing}, every AS is only interested in minimizing its own costs for each request.
+To model this, there are~$k$ objective functions that map each valid path~$P$ to a cost vector $(C_1(P), \ldots, C_k(P))$, where

-In~\cite{BergerRZ11} the problem of \emph{path trading} is considered.
-This problem considers the question whether ASes can reduce their costs if they deviate from the hot-potato strategy and coordinate the chosen paths for multiple requests.
-A main ingredient in the algorithm proposed in~\cite{BergerRZ11} to solve this problem is to generate the set of Pareto-optimal valid paths with respect to the~$k$ objective functions defined above.
-As this Pareto set can be exponentially large in the worst case, Berger et al.\ proposed to study $\phi$-smooth instances in which an adversary chooses the graph~$G$ and a density~$f_e\colon[0,1]\to[0,\phi]$ for every edge length~$\ell_e$ according to which it is chosen.
-It seems as if we could easily apply the results in~\cite{RoeglinT09} and~\cite{MoitraO11} to bound the smoothed number of Pareto-optimal paths.
-If we set~$S\subseteq\{0,1\}^{|E|}$ to be the set of incidence vectors of valid paths, then all objective functions~$C_i$ are linear in the binary variables~$x_e$, $e\in E$.
-For~$x\in S$, we have